Neilus03/GEMMA_ORCAMATH_FINETUNING/README.md

-# LLM Easy Finetuning with OrcaMath
+# Gemma7b Easy Finetuning with OrcaMath dataset

 ## Introduction
 This project aims to simplify the finetuning process of large language models, specifically Llama-2 & Gemma-7b, using the OrcaMath dataset.
 The focus is on enhancing model performance for mathematical reasoning tasks.